Patrick Beverley

-The Clippers traded him to the Memphis Grizzlies in 2021, and then he was traded to the Minnesota Timberwolves nine days later.
-In July 2022, The Timberwolves traded him to the Utah Jazz, and then he was traded to the Los Angeles Lakers in August 2022.
-In February 2023, Beverley was traded to the Orlando Magic.
-Shortly after, he was waived and the Orlando Magic agreed to buyout his contract for the remainder of the season.
+After four and a half seasons with the Rockets, he was traded to the Los Angeles Clippers in a package for Chris Paul in 2017.
+Beverley spent four seasons with the Clippers, culminating in the first Conference Finals appearance in franchise history.
+He has also played for the Minnesota Timberwolves, Los Angeles Lakers, Chicago Bulls, Philadelphia 76ers, and Milwaukee Bucks.
 Beverley is a three-time NBA All-Defensive Team member, known for his physicality.
-His intense style of play has led to Beverley being involved in several publicized on-court incidents.
+He has been involved in a number of publicized on-court incidents.

 High school career

-Beverley was born on July 12, 1988.
-He attended Waubonsie Valley High School in a suburb of Chicago, Illinois, as a freshman before transferring to John Marshall Metropolitan High School on Chicago's West Side.
+Beverley was raised in West Garfield Park on the West Side of Chicago, Illinois.
+He attended Waubonsie Valley High School in a suburb of Chicago as a freshman, before transferring to John Marshall Metropolitan High School on Chicago's West Side.
 As a senior at John Marshall, he led the state in scoring with 37.3 points per game and was named Co-Player of the Year.
 Beverley was also selected to play in the Roundball Classic on April 8, 2006, a national high school All-Star Game held at Chicago's United Center.

 College career

-As a freshman playing for the Arkansas Razorbacks in 2006–07, Beverley recorded averages of 13.9 points, 4.5 rebounds, 3.1 assists, and 1.7 steals per contest.
-He was named the Southeastern Conference Newcomer of the Year by the Associated Press and the SEC Freshman of the Year by the league's coaches.
+As a freshman playing for the Arkansas Razorbacks in 2006–07, Beverley averaged 13.9 points, 4.5 rebounds, 3.1 assists, and 1.7 steals (6th in the SEC) per contest, with a free throw percentage of .812 (3rd).
+He was named the Southeastern Conference (SEC) Newcomer of the Year by the Associated Press and the SEC Freshman of the Year by the league's coaches.
 He earned SEC All-Freshman Team honors and second-team All-SEC honors.

 As a sophomore in 2007–08, Beverley started in 33 of 35 contests and led the Razorbacks in rebounds (6.6 rpg), steals (1.3 spg), and 3-point percentage (.378), and was second in points (12.1 ppg) and third in assists (2.4 apg).
-For his performance in the 2007–08 campaign, Beverley was a candidate for the Wooden Award as well as Naismith Trophy.
+For his performance in the 2007–08 campaign, Beverley was a candidate for the Wooden Award as well as Naismith Award.